tingmelvin/willemstad-x/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug Report

+**NOTE!
+We have had SlRvb's [ITS Callouts](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Snippets/S%20-%20Callouts.css) snippets causing multiple issues with the theme.
+Please ensure that this (and all other snippets) are turned off before sending a bug report!**
+Please note that mobile Obsidian is not officially supported but reports are welcome for consideration.

 **Before submitting:** Search existing issues to avoid duplicates.
 Ensure you've tested with only this theme active.

 ### Bug Description